kowabunga-cloud/infographics/README.md

-# infographics
+# Kowabunga Infographics

-Collection of Kowabunga project infographics and art
+This is a collection of various infographics and art for the Kowabunga project and associated components.

+All sources are provided in [Affinity Designer](https://affinity.serif.com/fr/designer/) format.